redpen-cc/redpen-doc/source/index.rst

 QuickStart
 ==========

-DocumentValidator needs the following software.
+This quickstart guide would help you get started.
+Let's go through some of the basics of DocumentValidator.

 Requirements
 -------------

+DocumentValidator needs the following software.

 - Java 1.6.0 or greater
 - Maven 3.0.0 or greater